KaylaS1/classification-challenge/README.md

 * Scale the features.

 ### Initial Prediction
-* I think Logistic Regression will perform better because spam has more of features like spelling mistakes, poor grammar, capitals, etc. So I would think the spam versus non-spam groups or clusters could be separated by a straight line?
+* I think Logistic Regression will perform better because spam has more of features like spelling mistakes, poor grammar, capitals, etc. So I would think the spam versus non-spam groups or clusters could be separated by a straight line.
 Also dataset looks somewhat balanced and it is not huge.
 Spam classification decision-making is not too complex for Logistic Regression.

 ### Step 2: Develop and fit a Logistic Regression model
 * TBD